aravind666/aravind666.github.io/_posts/management/2020-06-06-measure-measure-measure.md

 These are really hard to measure.
 These measurements are a much better quality indicators.
 Just question yourself, if you have set of developers in your team who scores really high in all those 7 things that I have listed above. you can actually deliver anything without any problems .

-If you are hiring someone from some Big company or some one who has solved some Algorithm, and he is too poor in all those 7 things that I have listed what is the use of having such an Einstein/Newton in your team.
+If you are hiring someone from some Big company or someone who had solved some complex problem or someone who is aware of some complex algorithm, and he is too poor in all those 7 things that I have listed what is the use of having such an Einstein/Newton in your team.

 So measuring stuff is good for taking decisions as long as your decision on what all to measure is wise enough.